Learn

 This group focuses on establishing a security culture within the organization and creating an environment that prioritizes secure software development practices.

-• Implement Supporting Toolchains (PO.3) SonarQube integrates seamlessly into existing toolchains, providing automated code analysis and continuous inspection capabilities.
-By incorporating SonarQube into the development pipeline, organizations can ensure that security practices are consistently applied throughout the SDLC.
+• Implement Supporting Toolchains (PO.3) SonarQube Server integrates seamlessly into existing toolchains, providing automated code analysis and continuous inspection capabilities.
+By incorporating SonarQube Server into the development pipeline, organizations can ensure that security practices are consistently applied throughout the SDLC.

-• Define and Use Criteria for Software Security Checks (PO.4) Once you define your specific security posture, you can configure SonarQube quality profiles and custom security engine configurations (available in the Enterprise edition) so your development teams follow your company-specific policies as they code.
-Organizations can define custom quality gates and security rules in SonarQube that align with their specific security requirements.
+• Define and Use Criteria for Software Security Checks (PO.4) Once you define your specific security posture, you can configure SonarQube Server quality profiles and custom security engine configurations (available in the Enterprise edition) so your development teams follow your company-specific policies as they code.
+Organizations can define custom quality gates and security rules in SonarQube Server that align with their specific security requirements.
 These criteria can be enforced automatically, ensuring that code meets predefined security standards before it is merged or released.

 2. Protect the Software (PS)